HMS Fly (1776): French Revolutionary Wars

 Gales forced her to quit Cherbourg.
 She cleared La Hogue with difficulty but nevertheless captured the French privateer cutter Trompeur there.
 Trompeur had been out two days and taken nothing.

 In November 1800 Fly came under the command of Commander Thomas Duvall.
 She sailed from Portsmouth on 7 January 1801 with a convoy of 13 vessels for the coast of Africa.
 On the way they encountered a French squadron of five sail of the line and two frigates, leading Fly to order the convoy to scatter.
 On 19 March a letter arrived in Plymouth from Fly reporting that ten of the vessels had made it safely to Africa.
 (The Naval Chronicle reported that the three others had aborted their voyage, returning safely to Britain.)
 Fly herself returned on 20 August.

 Five days later, Mr William McLeod, Fly's purser faced a court martial on board Gladiator in Portsmouth Harbour.
 The charges were drunkenness, neglect of duty, and failure to supply Fly with stores.
 The court martial board found McLeod guilty and ordered him dismissed from the Navy.

 Fate

 On 17 September 1801 Fly left Portsmouth as escort to a convoy for Newfoundland.
 She foundered and was lost with all hands off Cape Flattery, Newfoundland in January 1802.

 Postscript

 The original plans of Fly still exist.
-Victory Models, Euromodels, and Amati all offer 1:64 scale historically accurate wooden model kits based upon the plans.
+Victory Models, Euromodels, and Amati all offer 1:64 scale wooden model kits but they are not accurate.